CodeFromAnywhere/typerepo/modules/prompt-components/README.md

-## 📄 ContextualPromptResultsTab (exported const)

-Visual to show the different prompt results.
-Probably deprecated, probably better to show it in a more structured way.

 ## 📄 FilePromptSelect (exported const)

 Component that shows a selectbox for different prompts that can be applied on this file